🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Art switch: Temporarily replace wall art with black-and-white winter prints.

-• Bar cart glow-up: Black napkins, smoked glassware, and a small black wreath on the handle.
+• Bar cart refresh: Black napkins, smoked glassware, and a small black wreath on the handle.

 Shopping Checklist